Furnace Repair Checklist

 - Ensure the switch is set to “heat” instead of “off” or “cool.”

 - Make certain the program is set to the right day and time and is programmed to “run.”
 If you’re having problems overriding the schedule, adjust the temperature by using the up/down arrows and using the “hold” button.
-This will cause the heat to ignite if thermostat settings are trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees hotter than what the room temperature currently is.